LIRR service disrupted after train hits tractor trailer in Farmingdale

 Service on the Ronkonkoma branch was suspended between Hicksville and Ronkonkoma in both directions, and commuters were advised to use alternate branches.

-Service was later restored on both tracks through Farmingdale but residual delays are expected as trains operate at reduced speeds through the area.
+Service was later restored on both tracks through Farmingdale but there were residual delays as trains operated at reduced speeds through the area.

+Crews remain on the scene completing repairs to the Merrits Road crossing.

 ----------